FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Method

 \subsection{Calibration for Old and New}

-In incremental learning scenarios, our training set $\hat{\mathcal D_{t}}=\mathcal D_{t}\cup \mathcal V_{t}$ is imbalanced.
-That is to say, we can get sufficient data of new categories from $\mathcal D_{t}$, but only a small part of old data is available from $\mathcal V_t$ due to storage cost and privacy problems.
-The long-tail distribution of $\mathcal D_{t}$ will result in a strong classification bias in the model~\cite{Decouple,WA,bic,EEIL}.
-To alleviate the classification bias and encourage the model to equally learning old and new classes, we illustrate Logits Alignment and Feature Enhancement strategies in the following sections.
+When training on new tasks, we only have an imbalanced training set $\hat{\mathcal D_{t}}=\mathcal D_{t}\cup \mathcal V_{t}$.
+The imbalance on categories of $\mathcal D_{t}$ will result in a strong classification bias in the model~\cite{Decouple,WA,bic,EEIL}.
+Besides, the boosting model tends to ignore the residuals of minor classes due to insufficient supervision.
+To alleviate the classification bias and encourage the model to equally learn old and new classes, we propose Logits Alignment and Feature Enhancement strategies in the following sections.

-\textbf{Logits Alignment.} To strengthen the learning of old instances and mitigate the classification bias, we add a scale factor to the logits of the old and new classes in Equation.~\ref{equation:logits} respectively during training.
+\textbf{Logits Alignment.} To strengthen the learning of old instances and mitigate the classification bias, we add a scale factor to the logits of the old and new classes in Eq.~\ref{equation:logits} respectively during training.
 Thus, the logits during training are:

 where $0<\gamma_1<1$, $\gamma_2>1$, and $\boldsymbol \gamma$ is a diagonal matrix composed of $\gamma_1$ and $\gamma_2$.
-Through this scaling strategy, the absolute value of logits for old categories is reduced and the absolute value of logits for new ones is enlarged, thus forcing the model $\mathrm F_{t}$ to produce larger logits for old categories and smaller logits for new categories.
+Through this scaling strategy, the absolute value of logits for old categories is reduced, and the absolute value of logits for new ones is enlarged, thus forcing the model $\mathrm F_{t}$ to produce larger logits for old categories and smaller logits for new categories.